-#1 SunScreen, hat, and sunglasses
+#1 SunScreen, Hat, and Sunglasses

 Pound to Euro is depressingly low right now, not good news for your Mykonos holiday budget.
-You’re going to be spending at least €50 a day in cash on sunbeds alone, and while they generally take cards, it’s not guaranteed.
+Cash is still King in Greece and while they generally take cards, it’s not guaranteed.
 A lot of beaches now have valet parking too, which is another few euros you’ll be needing.
-So bring plenty of cash.
+Better to bring plenty of cash.

 #3 Camera, GoPro, Selfie-stick

-Mykonos is beautiful, clear blue waters, bays and beaches, white-washed houses, iconic windmills, boutiques, more than 300 churches, stone-paved streets… It’s definitely a great place to take photos and blast them all over Instagram.
+Mykonos is beautiful.
+Clear blue waters, bays and beaches, white-washed houses, iconic windmills, boutiques, more than 300 churches, stone-paved streets… It’s definitely a great place to take photos and blast them all over Instagram.

 #4 Drivers License

 There is a notorious shortage of taxis on the island.
 If this is how you plan to get around, you’ll most likely find yourself waiting for several hours when taxis are in demand.
 It’s definitely advisable to rent a car or quad bike to get around the island easily.

 #5 Mosquito Repellent

 It’s summer, it’s Greece, it’s an island.
 Mozzies are unpleasant little buggers and it’s best to wear repellent when you’re out and about to avoid those annoying, unsightly bites.
 Keep it in your bag at all times.
 You might still be at the beach well after the sun has set, so don’t get caught out!
 Also consider buying some for your room if the hotel doesn’t already provide this.